rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-As a naive GraphQL consumer, a subscription works similar to a GraphQL query.
-The only difference is that the subscription emits changes (events) over time.
-In this case, every time a message is created the GraphQL client who subscribed to this Subscription receives the created message as payload.
-A subscription from a GraphQL client could look like the following for the previously implemented schema:
+As a naive GraphQL consumer, a subscription works like a GraphQL query.
+The difference is that the subscription emits changes (events) over time.
+Every time a message is created, the subscribed GraphQL client receives the created message as payload.
+A subscription from a GraphQL client for the schema would look like this:

 {{< highlight javascript >}}
 subscription {